suresh-devsecops/swimlane/README.md

 # swimlane practical
 1. Dockerize https://github.com/swimlane/devops-practical
 ##
-have attcahed Dockerfile with image instructions. need to download that dockerfile to local system where docker deamon already running, lets say we have downloaded file into local system dir (/Users/swimlane/) then need to run below commands,
+I have attcahed Dockerfile with image instructions. need to download that dockerfile to local system where docker deamon already running, lets say we have downloaded file into local system dir (/Users/swimlane/) then need to run below commands,